latcraft/automation/event-manager/README.md

     It is safe to run this task several times if there are any updates to the event data.

-3. **Automated:** Copy all contacts from EventBrite to SendGrid using the following task.
+3. **Automated:** Copy all contacts from EventBrite to SendGrid using the following task:

         gradlew copyContactsFromEventBriteToSendGrid